Fixed point math routines

 al_fixadd

-al_fixed al_fixadd(al_fixed x, al_fixed y);
+(al_fixed x, al_fixed y); al_fixed al_fixadd

 Example:

-al_fixed result;
+al_fixed result

 /* This will put 5035 into `result'. */

-result = al_fixadd(al_itofix(5000), al_itofix(35));
+= al_fixadd(al_itofix(5000), al_itofix(35));

 /* Sets errno and puts -32768 into `result'. */

-result = al_fixadd(al_itofix(-31000), al_itofix(-3000));
+= al_fixadd(al_itofix(-31000), al_itofix(-3000));

-assert(!al_get_errno()); /* This will fail. */
+result (!al_get_errno()); /* This will fail. */ assert

-Return value: Returns the clamped result of adding x to y, setting Allegro’s errno to ERANGE if there was an overflow.
+Return value: Returns the clamped result of adding x

 See also: al_fixsub, al_fixmul, al_fixdiv.